UCL/ucl_software_carpentry/sql/sql.md

 There are many other aggregate functions included in SQL including `MAX`, `MIN`, and `AVG`.

+---

+***Exercise***

-***From the surveys table, can you use one query to output the total weight, average weight, and the min and max weights?***
+From the surveys table, use one query to output the total weight, average weight, and the min and max weights.

+---

 Now, let's try to see how many individuals were counted in each species?